-Sofia Höglund took the role as competent person for resources for Tara Deep 2023 and is a professional member of the Fennoscandian Association for Minerals and Metals Professionals (FAMMP).
-Sofia has 16 years of experience in the Exploration and Mining Industry in Sweden, Ireland and Finland.
+Sofia Höglund took the role as competent person for resources for Tara Deep 2024.
+Sofia is Boliden's Manager of Mineral Resources and Project Evaluation and a professional member of the Fennoscandian Association for Minerals and Metals Professionals (FAMMP).
+Sofia has over 15 years of experience in the Exploration and Mining Industry in Sweden, Ireland and Finland.